-The diagnostic pathway for prostate cancer has been changing with the implementation of multiparametric MRI (mpMRI). mpMRI is increasingly used before biopsy in the UK.
+The diagnostic pathway for prostate cancer has been changing with the implementation of multiparametric MRI (mpMRI). mpMRI is now widely available for use before biopsy.

 There is some evidence to suggest that mpMRI can detect more clinically significant prostate cancers than the PSA test, which could help mitigate some of the risks associated with the PSA test, such as biopsy complications, overdiagnosis, and overtreatment.